 I began the treatment in the first week of june 2011.
 I followed these instructions for about 5 days.

-Unfortunately I didn't take pictures of my wart pre-treatment, but the lesion looked pretty much like the standard description: a small cauliflower shaped circle.
+Unfortunately I didn't take pictures of my wart pre-treatment, but the lesion looked pretty much like the standard description: a grey-blackish, small (2 mm diameter) cauliflower shaped circle.

 So, on day 5, because the pain was so intense at night, I decided to soothe the surrounding healthy skin with a piece of freshly cut aloe vera, with the transparent gel of the plant facing the wart and covered it with cotton instead of a band-aid or duct tape.
 I found these two to be very hard on tender flesh.

 At day, as the wart had become black, I'd put the ACV cotton ball on it for as long as I could stand it, then let it rest.
-Then with a tiny syringe for diabetics I removed the exterior of the wart, which inmediately fell off (you need to take the whole black stuff with tweezers, that's the wart).
+Then with the tiny needle of an insulin syringe I removed the exterior of the wart, which inmediately fell off (you need to take the whole black stuff with tweezers, that's the wart).
 In its place was a big crater and the flesh was really, really tender and sensitive:

 Just to make sure that the wart would be truly gone, I'd put a drop of ACV on it and let it dry.
 No covering.
 I'd only cover it with a band-aid to prevent the open wound from becoming infected.
 The skin was so sensitive by this point that I decided to give it a rest.